-MCDB 615: This course is offered in the Fall Term and is intended for second-year students.
-It trains students in the preparation of research proposals and the appropriate design of experiments.
-A principal focus is to prepare students for their Dissertation Evaluation (Checkpoint 2), which they typically will take in the Winter Semester of their second year.
+MCDB 615: This course is offered in the Fall term and is intended for second-year students.
+MCDB 615 teaches students how to prepare research proposals and the appropriate design of experiments.
+A principal focus is to prepare students for their Dissertation Evaluation (Checkpoint 2), which they typically will take in the Winter term of their second year.
+Students are not allowed to have their advisor read or evaluate their MCDB 615 proposal.